 Then I inserted a small jar and laid the front piece on top of it and attached it with the royal icing.

 Perfect!
-The jar was just the right height, and it kept the front piece in place while the icing dried for a few hours. (it is laying on its side here.)assemble the house and let it dry.
+The jar was just the right height, and it kept the front piece in place while the icing dried for a few hours.
+(It is lying on its side here.)

-Red and green M & Ms decorated the whole roof of the house and then I used the writing tip to pipe “shingles” on the roof parts.roof of gingerbread house
+Red and green M & Ms decorated the whole roof of the house, and then I used the writing tip to pipe “shingles” on the roof parts.

 Small white marshmallows made a sort of picket fence all around the base of the house.
 I also used the piping tip to make icicles on the roof eaves.
 It’s getting there!
 I love the way it is coming together.

-This piece forms a sort of lean to.
-I also attached some peppermint sticks to the front edges to match the lean to.Add a lean to to the side of the ouse
+This piece forms a sort of lean-to.
+I also attached some peppermint sticks to the front edges to match the lean-to.

 Now comes the fun.
 I used another batch of royal icing to make snow all around the house.
 More mini marshmallows form a path to the front door and then the whole snow area& used mini marshmallows to form a “hedge.”